-Henry is an avid Mountain Biker, as well as Roadie and is on sponsored teams competing throughout Arizona, and even Spain.
+Henry is a Pro Mountain Biker, as well as avid Roadie and is on sponsored teams competing throughout the US, and even Spain.

 Henry is truly amazing!
 He wins race after race and just keeps getting better with age!

-Jo is certified in the Ashtanga/Vinyasa Flow tradition and currently studies with Shiva Rea.
-She is a devoted Yogini, and imparts her wonderful passion for life and well-being through her teaching.
+I am certified in the Ashtanga/Vinyasa Flow tradition and currently study Prana Vinyasa with Shiva Rea.
+I am a devoted Yogini, and impart my passion for life and well-being through my teaching.

-Her style is to share a balanced, but challenging, series of sequences that are steeped in the traditional aspects of yoga.
-Highly intuitive to what her students are experiencing, she encourages them to move deeply and mindfully through their practice.
-Her classes focus on breath, alignment and the interconnection between mind, body and spirit, allowing students to work at their own pace in a safe and transformational environment.
+My style is to share a balanced, but challenging, series of sequences that are steeped in the traditional aspects of yoga.
+Highly intuitive to what my students are experiencing, I encourage them to move deeply and mindfully through their practice.
+My classes focus on breath, alignment and the interconnection between mind, body and spirit, allowing students to work at a mindful pace in a safe and transformational environment.